Integrable modules for Lie Torus: Subquotient of and highest weight module

-It is easy to see that $\Phi$ is a Lie algebra homomorphism.
-In fact $\ker \Phi$ is a graded subspace of $\ZZ(m_o,m)$ hence an ideal in $\stackrel{\sim}{LT}$ as noted in (2.3).\\ {\bf(3.3)} \ We will now indicate the plan of the rest of the paper.
-The first step is to prove that any irreducible weight module $V$ of $\stackrel{\sim}{LT}$ is actualy an irreducible module for $\stackrel{\sim}{\LL}$ upto a suitable choice of co-ordinates.
-See (1.9).
-The second step is to prove that any irreducible weight module for $\stackrel{\sim}{\LL}$ give rise to an irreducible module for $\LL$ with finite dimensional weight spaces with respect to $\stackrel{\sim}{\hh}\!\!(o) = \hh(o) \oplus \CC K \oplus \CC d_o$.
+We will now indicate the plan of the rest of the paper.
+The first step is to prove that any irreducible weight module $V$ of $\stackrel{\sim}{LT}$ is actually an irreducible module for $\stackrel{\sim}{\LL}$ upto a suitable choice of co-ordinates.
+The second step is to prove that any irreducible weight module for $\stackrel{\sim}{\LL}$ give rise to an irreducible module for $\LL$ with finite dimensional weight spaces with respect to $\stackrel{\sim}{\hh}\!\!(0) = \hh(0) \oplus \CC K \oplus \CC d_0$.
 We will also indicate how to recover the original module for $\stackrel{\sim}{LT}$ from the irreducible module of $\LL$.
-The third step is to prove that an irreducible integrable module for $\LL$ where $m_o K$ acts as positive integer is an highest weight module (definition given below).
-The last step is to classify such highest weight integrable irreducible module to some extent.
+The third step is to prove that an irreducible integrable module for $\LL$ where $m_0 K$ acts as positive integer is an highest weight module (definition given below).
+The last step is to classify such highest weight integrable irreducible modules.